larabaltaji/The-Impact-of-Early-Marriage-on-Literacy-and-Education-Attainment-in-Africa/README.md

 # The Impact of Early Marriage on Literacy and Education Attainment in Africa
-_The objective of this project is to practice on exploratory and explanatory data analysis through the use of effective visualizations on Tableau._
+_The objective of this project is to practice on exploratory and explanatory data analysis through the use of effective visualizations on Tableau.
+The project uses the World Development Indicators dataset, which focuses on the marriage and education indicators in different regions._

 **Big Idea**: